cshankm/Shankman_2015_DOI/Survey_Simulator/README.md

 # Workflow:

-- Driver.py (run this file)
+* Driver.py (run this file)
-   -> calls GiMiObj to draw model object
+  * calls GiMiObj to draw model object
-      ->  Use ssimTools.py tools
+    * uses ssimTools.py tools
-   -> calls the compiled version of SurveySubs.f with an object to check for detection, returns if it was and what it's detected characteristics are
+  * calls the compiled version of SurveySubs.f with an object to check for detection, returns if it was and what it's detected characteristics are
-   -> writes outputs
+  * writes outputs

 ## Driver.py